edsol-adm/mindmaster-app/psychology-literacy-curriculum-outline.md

 ---

-## A Selection of themes to be taught in MINDMASTER app (this is not the complete curriculum):
+## A Selection of themes to be taught in MindMaster app (this is not the complete curriculum):

 ### Year 1 (Ages 5–6):
 1. What Are the Five Senses?
 (Observation and exploration)